 Robbie Schingler is the Co-Founder and President of Planet Labs.
 Prior to Planet Labs, Robbie spent 9 years at NASA.
 He helped to formulate the Small Spacecraft Office at NASA Ames Research Center and was Capture Manager for the Transiting Exoplanet Survey Satellite (TESS).
 Robbie had two tours at NASA Headquarters.
 He served as NASA’s Open Government Representative to the White House; and the White House recognized NASA as a model for openness in government.
 Robbie also served on the founding team as Chief of Staff for the Office of the Chief Technologist at NASA – where he incubated $650M Space Technology Program that focused on advanced technology.
 Robbie received a MBA from Georgetown University, a Masters of Science Space Studies from the International Space University, and a BS in Engineering Physics from Santa Clara University and was a 2005 Presidential Management Fellow.

 Jesse leads a team of GIS, webgeo and cloud service developers to advance Planet Labs' cloud infrastructure and web/mobile systems.
 Previously, he co-founded Anso Labs, the company that created the OpenStack Compute project.
 He has worked to grow the OpenStack community and foundation, serving on technical committees and the Board of Directors.
-Jesse attended grad school in Computer Science from the University of Kentucky and recieved a BS in Mathematics from Berea College.
+Jesse attended grad school in Computer Science from the University of Kentucky and received a BS in Mathematics from Berea College.

 Josh manages enterprise sales and partnerships for Planet Labs.
 In this capacity he has led the company's foundational commercial deals and its market entry strategy.
 Josh has over a decade of sales and business development experience across technology and clean energy sectors.
 He was previously the VP of Sales at SCIenergy and the Director of Environmental Markets at World Energy.
 Josh holds an MA in International Affairs from Johns Hopkins University School of Advanced International Studies (SAIS) and a BA from Washington University in St. Louis.